Guten Tag! Here's Mai from Classmethod Europe.

 - Find the availability nearest you, and make an appointment.

 This year when I tried making an appointment, I don't know if it was because of Covid-19, but it happened to me a couple of times that the nearest available providers were either in another city, or even in Poland.
 Do not presume that there is always availability, so plan your schedule well!

 - Bring your MacBook on the appointment date.
 Nothing else is required unless it's specified.

-- Briefly explain to the engineer about the symptoms.
+- Briefly explain the symptoms to the engineer.

 - Inform your contacts.